American Chamber of Commerce in the People's Republic of China: Export Compliance Working Group

-US-China Agriculture & Food Partnership
+U.S.-China Agriculture & Food Partnership

-The U.S. - China Agriculture & Food Partnership seeks to resolve problems and create opportunities for the improved coordination and development of the U.S. - China food and agriculture industries.
+The U.S.-China Agriculture & Food Partnership seeks to resolve problems and create opportunities for the improved coordination and development of the U.S. and Chinese food and agriculture industries.
 Since 2013, it has linked the public, private, and NGO sectors to promote food security, safety, and sustainability.

-The U.S. - China connection is the indispensable relationship of the 21st Century – and food and agricultural trade is a key strategic pillar of the overall bilateral economic partnership.
+The U.S.-China connection is the indispensable relationship of the 21st Century – and food and agricultural trade is a key strategic pillar of the overall bilateral economic partnership.
 U.S. and Chinese agriculture and food linkages are expected to deepen further because of tremendous potential synergies driven by different endowments of land, labor and capital.
 To be sure, the relationship has yet to reach its fullest potential.
 The overall agricultural trading relationship is robust and has tremendous growth potential.
 However, continuing trade frictions, the influence of non-agricultural issues, and perhaps underdeveloped links between the U.S. and Chinese agriculture and food industries have all diminished what should be a fully positive and mutually beneficial relationship.
 However, with the continuing emergence of China's middle class, persistent concerns about food prices, and the development of competitive food and agricultural firms on both sides of the Pacific, there is tremendous potential for further trade, investment and cooperation.

-The U.S. - China Agriculture & Food Partnership focuses specifically on changing both the tone and substance of the bilateral relationship.
+The U.S.-China Agriculture & Food Partnership focuses specifically on changing both the tone and substance of the bilateral relationship.
 By resolving problems and creating opportunities through increased coordination, more effective issue advocacy and the development of a more positive relationship between the U.S. and Chinese food and agriculture industries.
 The organization also serves as a platform to connect business with relevant government entities in a more coherent way and builds upon themes of food safety, food security and sustainable agriculture.

-Business Visa Program

-AmCham China’s Business Visa Program was designed with the US Embassy to facilitate quick and convenient visa processing for the Chinese employees of qualified member companies.
-Although US Embassy officials ultimately decide whether or not applicants secure visas to the United States, this service speeds up the process.

-AmCham China Business Center

-The AmCham China Business Center was launched in 2014 as a one-stop resource for people considering doing business in China.
-It offers a news bureau, industry reports, and business analysis pertinent to specific sectors.
-A service directory enables research into potential partners.
-Visitors to the website can also ask questions to a long-time business expert affiliated with AmCham China.